BSidesSF/bsidessf.github.io/_pages/cfp.md

 BSidesSF CFP is Closed!
 Thanks to all who submitted.

 We received a total of 334 reviewable submissions (up 59.8% from 209 in 2023), but could only accept 60.
-This means we had an unusually low acceptance rate of 17.9% (compared to 28.7% in 2023).
+This means we had an unusually low acceptance rate of 17.9% (compared to 28.7% in 2023), despite 45% of the submissions receiving favorable reviews.

 We will be reviewing ways to improve the CFP process and acceptance rate for 2025+.
 Stay tuned!